CubicleJockey/Coursera/README.md

 # Coursera

-This is where I am going to keep my code for classes I am refreshing on or learning.
+This is where I am going to keep my code for classes I am refreshing on, learning or taking with friends who are just starting out.

 Liscense:
 <hr>